 5My house was built or renovated after 1 July 1997 and has 240v hard wired alarms.
 Can I install 10-year 9v lithium alarms in the bedrooms and egress paths to meet the new requirements?

 Under NCC (Building Code of Australia – BCA), all dwellings built or substantially renovated after 1 July 1997 must have 240v hard wired alarms installed in the minimum locations set down by the BCA.

 However the BCA is not referenced in the new requirements prescribed under Fire and Emergency Services (Domestic Smoke Alarms) Amendment Bill 2016 104RBA.

 The additionally required alarms are prescribed under the Building Fire Safety (Domestic Smoke Alarms) Legislation Amendment Regulation 2016 Section 55D where both hard-wired photo-electric alarms and battery operated 10 year lithium (non-removable battery) alarms are permitted.

-It is important to remember that all alarms required for compliance must be interconnected and some different brands and types may have compatibility issues, therefore wherever possible we recommend the additional alarms be 240v hard-wired also.
+It is important to remember that all alarms required for compliance must be interconnected and some different brands and types may have compatibility issues.

 6How does the legislation work?

 - The NCC (Building Code of Australia – BCA) prescribes the minimum smoke alarm requirements at a national level.